awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 }
 ```

-The link in the response lets you download the layer archive and is valid for 10 minutes\.
+The link in the response lets you download the layer archive\.
+The link is valid for 10 minutes\.

 To delete a layer version, use the `delete-layer-version` command\.

 ```
-$ aws lambda delete-layer-version --layer-name my-layer --version-number 1
+aws lambda delete-layer-version --layer-name my-layer --version-number 1
 ```

 When you delete a layer version, you can no longer configure functions to use it\.
 However, any function that already uses the version continues to have access to it\.
-Version numbers are never re\-used for a layer name\.
+Version numbers are never reused for a layer name\.

-## Including library dependencies in a layer<a name="configuration-layers-path"></a>
+## Include library dependencies in a layer<a name="configuration-layers-path"></a>

-You can move runtime dependencies out of your function code by placing them in a layer\.
+You can move runtime dependencies out of your Lambda function code by placing them in a layer\.
 Lambda runtimes include paths in the `/opt` directory to ensure that your function code has access to libraries that are included in layers\.

-To include libraries in a layer, place them in one of the folders supported by your runtime, or modify that path variable for your language\.
+To include libraries in a layer, place them in one of the folders that your runtime supports, or modify that path variable for your language\.
 + **Node\.js** – `nodejs/node_modules`, `nodejs/node8/node_modules` \(`NODE_PATH`\)
 **Example AWS X\-Ray SDK for Node\.js**